 Look for cheap apartments near me

 Finding the right apartment as far as size and location go is one aspect of apartment searching, but making sure that it provides all that you need within a reasonable price is another.
 On RENTCafé, you can search for cheap apartments near you and ensure that you find one that suites your needs.
 Worried the neighborhood or city you are looking to move to is known to have higher rents?
 You can browse our listings and find the cheap apartments in any location, whether you are looking at a specific neighborhood, ZIP code, or city.

 The perfect apartment for you is out there, either near you or anywhere in the U.S. that you are looking to move to.
 So, let's find the one that satisfies your wants and needs, but that also comes at an affordable price.

 Frequently Asked Questions

-What are the cheapest apartments in Denver, CO?
+What is the price of a cheap apartment in Denver, CO?

-How big is a cheap apartment in Denver, CO?
+What is the average size of a cheap apartment in Denver, CO?

 Denver, CO Demographics

 Female 353,311Male 352,265

 Cost of Living in Denver, CO